Mexico

 Where do we eat, and what are the meals like?
 Most meals are served in the Permit Palapa.
 Coffee and breakfast are available around 6 AM with fresh fruit and breakfast burritos or sandwiches.
 Lunch takes place on the water with your guide.
 Typically, this is a sandwich, chips or cookies, fruit, snacks, and drinks.
 Back at the Permit Palapa, happy hour drinks and apps start at 5 PM with the group dinner around 6:30 PM.
 The lodge is happy to accommodate any dietary restrictions.

 Where do we stay and what are the accommodations like?
 Xcalak on the Fly is located on a beautiful property with a garden, palapa, rooftop seating, and a 200 ft long dock.
 There are six beach–front suites available.
 They can each be prepared for single or double occupancy with one king or two twin beds.
-Each suite has a sliding door to the beach or patio, bathroom with shower, ceiling fan, rod holders, and locking safe.
+Each suite has air conditioning, a sliding door to the beach or patio, bathroom with shower, air conditioning, rod holders, and locking safe.
 The lodge is off-grid and eco-friendly.
 They use solar power and try their best to protect the natural environment.

 Is there internet and/or cell service?
 There is Wi-Fi internet in each suite and throughout the property but no cell service.